 Jetts’ main selling point is a no lock-in contract, allowing users full 24-hour access to all gyms worldwide, without worrying about the commitment.
 Members can cancel their membership with no notice period or cancellation fees, something not always guaranteed in the fitness industry.

 Memberships start at $14.95 per week, with free trials and discounts also available at certain locations.
 If you’re looking to sign up with someone, Jetts also offers ‘mate’s rates’, providing a discount to those who sign up with a friend, although you’ll have to visit a gym to find out how much of a discount is really available, with no information listed online.

-Australian-owned Plus Fitness has been in operation for around 20 years, with 200 gyms currently open around the country.
-Built around convenience and giving members a no-nonsense approach to fitness, Plus Fitness may be an option for those looking for something easy to get into.
+Australian-owned Plus Fitness has been in operation for around 20 years, with more than 220 gyms currently open around the country.
+Built around convenience and giving members a ‘no-nonsense’ approach to fitness, Plus Fitness may be an option for those looking for something easy to get into.

-With no-lock in contracts, as well as the option to put your membership on hold for up to three months at no extra cost, Plus Fitness was rated four stars for value for money, as well as flexibility & perks.
-But it scored just three stars in all other areas.
+It offers no-lock in contracts, and the option to put your membership on hold for up to three months at no extra cost.
 Membership costs will vary from location to location, with 24-hour access also dependent on location.